-The Hotline reserves the right to remove an organization from the directory at its own discretion, especially if there are allegations of misconduct, the hotline is unable to reach the designated point of contact after multiple attempts, or the organization no longer meets the inclusion criteria or organizational capacity or intent to provide service.
-Any referral organization may likewise request removal from the directory.
+In addition, the Hotline reserves the right to remove an organization from the Directory at its own discretion, especially if there are allegations of misconduct, the Hotline is unable to reach the designated point of contact after multiple attempts, or the organization no longer meets the inclusion criteria or organizational capacity or intent to provide service.
+Any referral organization may likewise request removal from the Directory at any time by emailing partnership@ccteht.ca.